Peter-L-SVK/PyLine/hooks/hooks-creation.md

     # Your indentation logic here
     return '    '  # 4 spaces
 ```
+Run tools Flake8, MyPy and Black (alredy preconfigured in repo).
 By following these guidelines, your hooks will be:
 - ✅ Compatible with PyLine's hook system
 - ✅ Legally compliant and properly licensed